 The story of Manchester and its people told by historian, author and genealogist Dr Dean Kirby.
-Join the club and subscribe to receive my newsletter in your email inbox.
+Please subscribe to support me in writing these stories and to receive them in your email inbox.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.